Nasal Cauterisation

 Causes and Symptoms

-Nosebleeds in young children are primarily caused by the bursting of blood vessels in the front part of the nose (anterior section).
-This is most observed in this age group.
-Inside the nostril, along the septum, there is a region known as Littleā€™s area where four different blood supplies converge, forming a network of veins that are very close to the surface.
+Nosebleeds in children are commonly caused by the bursting of blood vessels in the front part of the nose (anterior section).
+This is particularly common in younger children.
+The area in the nose where blood vessels converge, known as Littleās area, is very close to the surface and prone to bleeding.

 Treatment